dragonfly-science/dragonfly-website/content/news/2019-03-20-kruger/content.md

 ---
-title: Southern Hemisphere tuna bycatch estimated
+title: Southern Hemisphere seabird bycatch estimated
 ---
-An international team of scientists recently completed a comprehensive analysis of seabird bycatch in all Southern Hemisphere tuna surface longline fisheries.
-It was carried out at the final workshop in a multi-year Common Oceans ABNJ Tuna Project run by Birdlife on behalf of the Food and agriculture Organisation out of Rome.
+An international team of scientists recently completed a comprehensive analysis of seabird bycatch in Southern Hemisphere tuna surface longline fisheries.
+It was carried out at the final workshop in a multi-year Common Oceans ABNJ Tuna Project run by Birdlife on behalf of the Food and Agriculture Organisation.

 <!--more-->